isomerpages/nparks-railcorridor/_our-rail-corridor/Visit Rail Corridor.md

 Please [[visit this page](https://nparks-test1-staging.netlify.app/our-rail-corridor/permalink/)](https://) to find out how to get to Bukit Timah Railway Station.

+The Rail Corridor leads to several nature parks around Bukit Timah.
+Pleaser refer to [A Guide to Hiking Trails around Bukit Timah](https://go.gov.sg/trailsguidebt) and observe the park etiquettes when exploring the trails.

 ![rc central](/images/RC%20Central/RC%20Central%20jpg.jpg)

 **Rail Corridor North and South**